 Enhancers are important noncoding elements.
-Unfortunately, until recently, they were difficult to characterize experimentally, and only a few mammalian enhancers were validated, making it difficult to properly train statistical models for their identification.
+It is traditionally hard to characterize enhancers experimentally, and only a few mammalian enhancers were validated, making it difficult to properly train statistical models for their identification.
 Instead, postulated patterns of genomic features were used heuristically for identification.
-Recently, a large number of massively parallel assays for characterizing enhancers have been developed.
+The development of massively parallel assay allows for the first time the characterization of a large number of enhancers.
 Here, we use them to create shape-matching filters based on enhancer-associated metaprofiles in epigenetic features.
 We then combine different features with simple, linear models and predict enhancers in a supervised fashion.
-By cross-validating and testing our models, we show that they can be transferred without re-parameterization between cell lines and even between organisms.
-Finally, we predict enhancers in cell lines with many transcription-factor binding sites and validate these enhancers experimentally.
+Using in vitro transduction-based reporter assay in human H1 hESC cell line, as well as in vivo transgenic mouse enhancer assays in 6 different tissues, we show that our model is able to accurately predict enhancers in different species without re-parameterization between cell lines and even between organisms.
+Finally, we predict enhancers in cell lines with many transcription-factor binding sites.
 In turn, this highlights distinct differences between the type of binding at enhancers and promoters, enabling the construction of a secondary model discriminating between these two.